 - The “Safe Zone” is a score of 3 or higher.

 - The “Grey Zone” is a score between 1.81 and 2.99

 - The “Distress Zone” is a score of less than 1.81

 Currently, Microsoft’s Altman z-score is 8.19, which has been trending up since reaching a low around 2017.
 This score puts them in the safe zone and above (“safer than”) other Tech giants such as Apple and Amazon.

-It appears Microsoft is safe in the short term, but obviously, with deferred compensation plans, we need to look out many years in the future.
+Microsoft appears safe in the short term, but with deferred compensation plans, we need to look out for years in the future.
 Here is where factors specific to you as an individual come into play.

 Personal Risk Factors

-In addition, to assess the risk of Microsoft, you should assess three personal risk factors.
+In addition, to assess the risk of Microsoft, you should determine three personal risk factors.

 - Your distribution timeline.
-The longer you defer the money, the greater the benefit from the tax deferral, but the more risk you take on.
+The longer you defer the money, the greater the benefit from the tax deferral, but the more risk you take.